munozirianni1988/CYF-Workshops/node-review/readme.md

 Q4) Look inside `app.js`.

-On line 12, we need to pass some arguments ( inputs ) to the `app.get` method.
+On line 12, we need to pass some arguments ( inputs ) to the `server.get` method.
-What type of inputs should we pass to the `app.get` method?
+What type of inputs should we pass to the `server.get` method?
 Use the express documentation to check your answer.

 {YOUR_ANSWER_HERE}